• Skip to main content

 Step 4- Simmer

 Add the veggie broth mixture and stir well.
 Use a whisk to break up the clumps of flour.
-Keep on a low simmer and whisk often to prevent lumps to form and the gravy from sticking to the bottom.
-Keep simmering until it reaches desired consistency, keeping in mind that it will thicken more once taken off from the heat.
+Keep on a low simmer and whisk often to prevent lumps from forming and the gravy from sticking to the bottom.
+Keep simmering until it reaches the desired consistency, keeping in mind that it will thicken more once taken off from the heat.
 I like to simmer mine for about 8-10 minutes or so.

 How to make an oil-free onion gravy